theluqmn/doos/README.md

 ## extras

-the main objective of building this project is to learn and implement date and time in cobol, for my upcoming planned projects. i procrastinated a lot on working on this - unlike my other projects hehehee. it took me weeks to finally get back on track, and when i did, i realised that i barely understood how this works therefore a "v2" is needed - aka rebuilding from scratch.
+the primary objective of this project is to allow me to learn and implement date and time in a functionally-working cobol project. this project was originally started over a month prior to allowing public access to the repository - a lot of procrastination went into this project. i abandoned it for more than 4 weeks, and when i finally went back in (to finish my debt), i had forgotten how the code works therefore i needed a fresh restart (aka v2).

 this project is licensed under the MIT license.